JanHerca/urantiapedia/output/wikijs/en/article/Preston_Thomas/The_New_Teacher_Leaders.md

 We should also note that we are called to be exclusively devoted to spiritual regeneration.
 Why exclusively?
 Here is the context in which we find the exclusivity requirement:

-> If Christianity persists in neglecting its spiritual mission while it continues to busy itself with social and material problems, the spiritual renaissance must await the coming of these new teachers of Jesus’ religion who will be exclusively devoted to the spiritual regeneration of men. [[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]
+> If Christianity persists in neglecting its spiritual mission while it continues to busy itself with social and material problems, the spiritual renaissance must await the coming of these new teachers of Jesus’ religion who will be exclusively devoted to the spiritual regeneration of men. <a id="a172_291"></a>[[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)]

 Thus we see that the reason for exclusively devoting ourselves to spiritual regeneration derives from the fact that Christianity has increasingly neglected its spiritual mission and substituted a focus on social and material problems.
-Professed followers of Jesus have become diverted from his commission to _“effect the spiritual transformation of successive generations of mankind .”_ [[UB 195:9.10](/en/The_Urantia_Book/195#p9_10)]
+Professed followers of Jesus have become diverted from his commission to _“effect the spiritual transformation of successive generations of mankind .”_ <a id="a174_387"></a>[[UB 195:9.10](/en/The_Urantia_Book/195#p9_10)]

 We are to avoid the mistake of Christianity.
 We must not be distracted and diverted from our work; we are called to an exclusively spiritual mission.
 As new teacher-leaders we must focus our efforts on this one clear goal—the spiritual regeneration of our fellow man.